chotchki/feophant/README.md

 Pipeline: -(string)> sql_parser -(ParseTree)> analyzer -(QueryTree)> rewriter -(QueryTree)> planner -(PlannedStatement)> executer -> do stuff

 Pipeline has been plumbed into client_processor.
-Now to make create table work since inserts need a non system table.
+Now to make create table work since inserts need a non system table. (done)

+Now let's do inserts!

 **Path to 0.5**
 Implement nullable columns, the underlying data structures already support it.
 Would move this up except that I don't have an easy way to test it.